Celebrate Black History Month with these local events

 3. ART & SOUL, A Festival of Black Art & Music

 Presented by the Indy Arts Council, Art & Soul has helped to advance the careers of black artists in Indianapolis for 25 years.
-On February 3rd there’s a Festival Kickoff at Gallery Space; on February 8th there’s a featured artists’ showcase at the Jazz Kitchen; and on there’s a celebration at the Artsgarden.
+On February 2, there’s a Festival Kickoff at Gallery 924 & The Cabaret; on February 7, there’s a featured artist showcase at the Jazz Kitchen; and on February 23, there’s a celebration at the Indianapolis Artsgarden.

 All of our content—including this article—is completely free.
 However, we’d love if you would please consider supporting our journalism with an Indy Maven membership.